Effects of statistical dependence on multiple testing under a hidden Markov model: Appendix

 \section{Appendix}

-In this Appendix, we make a general statement on the conditinal likehood under the FDR criterion.
-Let $\eno H n$ be a set of hypotheses being tested and let $X$ be the available data.
-Let $p_i = \prob{H_i \text{ is false}\gv X}$.
-For any testing procedure based on $X$, let $R$ be the total number of rejected $H_i$ and $V$ that of rejected true $H_i$.
-Then the number of rejected false nulls is $R-V$. \begin{prop} Given $\alpha\in (0,1)$, among all testing procedures whose rejection decisions are uniquely determined by the data $X$ and which satisfy the FDR control criterion
+In this Appendix, we make a general statement on the conditional likelihood under the FDR criterion.
+Let $H_1, \ldots, H_{n}$ be a set of hypotheses being tested and let $X$ be the available data.
+Let $p_k = \mathsf{Pr}\{H_k \mbox{ is false}\mid X\}$.
+For any testing procedure based on $X$, let $R$ be the total number of rejected $H_k$ and $V$ that of rejected true~$H_k$.
+Then the number of rejected false nulls is $R-V$. \begin{prop} Given $\alpha\in(0,1)$, among all testing procedures whose rejection decisions are uniquely determined by $X$ and which satisfy the FDR control criterion